-This document presents the Irish results of a study undertaken as part of the CONSENT project.
+This document presents the UK results of a study undertaken as part of the CONSENT project.
 Analyses and results are based on an online survey regarding the awareness, values and attitudes of user generated content (UGC) website users towards privacy.
-The questionnaire consisted of 75 questions and was available online in several European languages, including English, between July and December 2011.
+The questionnaire consisted of 75 questions and was available online in several European languages, including Dutch, between July and December 2011.

-The Irish sample consists of 626 respondents (7.2% of the total sample), of which 34.5% male and 65.5% female, with an average age of 25 and 65.6% tertiary education.
-With 93% UGC users (total sample 90%), 9.85 mean years of internet usage (total sample 10.67) and 89.8% using the internet at home every day or almost every day (total sample 93%), it is a considered a sample of predominantly experienced internet users.
+The UK sample consists of 1339 respondents (15.5% of the total sample), of which 36.1% male and 63.9% female, with an average age of 28 and 67.3% tertiary education.
+With 93% UGC users (total sample 90%), 10.86 mean years of internet usage (total sample 10.67) and 91.5% using the internet at home every day or almost every day (total sample 93%), it is a considered a sample of predominantly experienced internet users.

-This level of experience is in line with the Irish respondents' behaviour regarding the general handling of technical details: although a relatively low 53% are aware of "cookies" (total sample 65%), more than two out of three respondents actually ever disabled them (Ireland 69%, total sample 68%).
-On the level of specific technical measures taken to maintain or increase personal internet security, all practices (pop-up window blockers, checking opt-in / opt-out boxes, checking for spyware, clearing the browser history, blocking emails) are well established, with the Irish sample showing results that are above the overall sample average.
+This level of experience is in line with the UK respondents' awareness and behaviour regarding the handling of technical details: 64% are aware of "cookies" (total sample 65%), and more than two out of three respondents actually disabled them (UK 72%, total sample 68%).
+On the level of specific technical measures taken to maintain or increase personal internet security, all practices (pop-up window blockers, checking opt-in / opt-out boxes, checking for spyware, clearing the browser history, blocking emails) are well established, with the UK sample showing results that are noticeably above the overall sample average.

-91.7% of Irish respondents indicated that they shop online (total sample 87.4%), with little disparities between the different age groups and a strong preference to pay at the time of ordering online by debit or credit card, or by using electronic money.
-Of those Irish respondents who never bought anything online, 11.9% highlighted their lack of trust in online sellers as a reason for this, which is below the overall sample average (15.4%).
+96.0% of UK respondents indicated that they shop online (total sample 87.4%), with an increase in positive affirmations to shopping online with increasing age and a strong preference to pay at the time of ordering online by debit or credit card or by using electronic money.
+Of those UK respondents who never bought anything online, 11.3% highlighted their lack of trust in online sellers as a reason for this, which is below the overall sample average (15.4%).

-The large proportion of Irish respondents (92.9%) who have ever opened an account with a social networking website (SNS) is above the total sample average (86.7%).
-Regarding other UGC websites, Irish respondents score slightly higher than average for having ever created an account with a photo/video sharing website (Ireland 30.5%, total sample 27.9%); all other UGC website types are clearly under the 25% mark.
+The large proportion of UK respondents (90.6%) who have ever opened an account with a social networking website (SNS) is slightly above the total sample average (86.7%).
+Regarding other UGC websites, 30.7% of UK respondents have at some point created an account with a photo/video sharing website (total sample 27.9%), and 20.3% with a micro blogging website (total sample 13.6%); all other UGC website types are clearly under the 20% mark.

-As main drivers for the use of SNS sites, Irish respondents indicate their interest in networking (Ireland 29.4%, total sample 31%) and the worldwide usage (Ireland 13.2%, total sample 15.2%).
-In the reasoning for not using the SNS account can be observed a higher-than-average interest of Irish respondents in networking effects (Ireland 45.5%, total sample 34.4%) which is complemented by 28.4% who indicate disinterest; only 3% give trust issues as reasons - a proportion which is less than half of the total sample average (8.1%).
-In the reasons given for deleting an account, trust issues and concern about information misuse and/or disclosure are more strongly indicated and slightly above the total sample average (Ireland 32%, total sample 29.9%).
+As main drivers for the use of SNS sites, UK respondents indicate their interest in networking (UK 25.7%, total sample 31%) and the worldwide usage (UK 13.7%, total sample 15.2%).
+In the reasoning for not using the SNS account can be observed a higher-than-average interest of UK respondents in networking effects (UK 43.0%, total sample 34.4%) which is complemented by 30.2% who indicate disinterest; only 5.5% give trust issues as reasons - a proportion which is below the total sample average (8.1%).
+In the reasons given for deleting an account, trust issues and concern about information misuse and/or disclosure are more strongly indicated but still clearly below the total sample average, (UK 21.2%, total sample 29.9%).
 Similar proportional reasons are given for deleting an account with UGC websites.